 An AP affiliated with an AP MLD may include the Medium Synchronization Delay Information subfield in the Common Info field of the Basic Multi-Link element carried in transmitted (Re)Association Response or Multi-Link Probe Response frames to provide medium synchronization information used by the AP MLD.

 The default value of dot11MSDOFDMEDthreshold is –72 dBm and the default value of dot11MSDTXOPMAX is 1, respectively.
-Each non-AP STA affiliated with a non-AP MLD shall set dot11MSDTXOPMAX and dot11MSDOFDMEDthreshold to the most recent values carried in the Medium Synchronization Maximum Number Of TXOPs subfields and Medium Synchronization OFDM ED Threshold subfield, respectively, if they are present in the Common Info field of the Basic Multi-Link element received by any non-AP STA affiliated with the same non-AP MLD from its associated AP affiliated with the AP MLD with which the non-AP MLD has performed multi-link setup.
+Each non-AP STA affiliated with a non-AP MLD shall set dot11MSDTXOPMAX and dot11MSDOFDMEDthreshold to the most recent values carried in the Medium Synchronization Maximum Number Of TXOPs subfield(#16906) and Medium Synchronization OFDM ED Threshold subfield, respectively, if they are present in the Common Info field of the Basic Multi-Link element received by any non-AP STA affiliated with the same non-AP MLD from its associated AP affiliated with the AP MLD with which the non-AP MLD has performed multi-link setup.

-NOTE—If either the intra-BSS NAV or the Basic NAV is nonzero in the non-AP STA affiliated with the non-AP MLD when it starts the MediumSyncDelay timer, the non-AP STA does not initiate any TXOP and follows the same rules as an HE STA to respond to any RTS or MU-RTS frame until both NAVs expire.
+NOTE—If either the intra-BSS NAV or the basic (#16907) NAV is nonzero in the non-AP STA affiliated with the non-AP MLD when it starts the MediumSyncDelay timer, the non-AP STA does not initiate any TXOP and follows the same rules as an HE STA to respond to any RTS or MU-RTS frame until both NAVs expire.